 I got the idea for the pan fried gefilte fish from Jill at Hey, That Tastes Good!
 Jill modified a recipe from the Jewish cookbook Love and Knishes to make hers.
 Here is my modified version of Jill’s modified version:

-Homemade Pan-Fried Gefilte Fish for a Haute Passover Seder
+Homemade Pan-Fried Gefilte Fish

 - 1/2 lb salmon de-boned and skinned